nicholsen-guoziyu/shoppinglist/README.md

 The tool used in this application:
 * create-react-app

+The JavaScript Runtime used by this application:
+* Node.js v12.16.1 (installed using NVM for Windows 1.1.7)

 ### How to Use
 * Run the DatabaseSchema.sql to create the ShoppingList database.
 * Run the DataSeed.sql to seed data.